ryanoutcome20/Benchmark-Toolkit/README.md

 # Benchmark-Toolkit

 A utility and development library for benchmarking under specific conditions.
+For an addon version see the [addon branch](https://github.com/ryanoutcome20/Benchmark-Toolkit/tree/addon) of this repository.

 ## Features
    - **Dynamic Memory & Timing Statistics**: Provides dynamic memory and timing statistics with easy-to-understand output.